Thursday, June 28, 2012

 Free pattern day!
 Storm-at-Sea Quilts and block diagrams

 p.s.
-Check out our E-Bay shop for great bargains on quilt patterns, fabric, and vintage collectibles!
+Check out our E-Bay shop for great bargains on jewelry, patterns, and collectibles!

 For continuous free quilt patterns, please visit us on Twitter.